A Markov Random Field model for Hypergraph-based Machine Learning: Experiments

-\textbf{Metrics.} We compare the proposed approach with its variation and baselines in finding the binary incidence matrix embedding the ground-truth hyperedges.
-We use F1-score and the normalised mean squared error for hypergraph recovery (HGMSE) to measure the performance of these methods.
-The higher the F1 score, the more accurate the binary incidence matrix is generated by the method.
-The smaller the HGMSE, the closer the generated binary incidence matrix and ground-truth incidence matrix are.
-In the following, we show the results of the average F1-Score/HGMSE and the associated std in 10 runs.
-Note that the performances of NEO and HGSL vary according to different random seeds, because NEO needs to randomly initialize the cluster centres and HGSL needs to do random selection in its community detection step.
+\textbf{Metrics.} We compare the proposed approach and its variation against baselines in recovering the binary incidence matrix encoding the ground-truth hyperedges.
+We evaluate performance using two metrics: 1) F1‑score: Treating each potential incidence entry as a binary classification (1 = “edge present”, 0 = “edge absent”), we compute precision and recall over all node‑hyperedge pairs, then take their harmonic mean as F1‑score.
+A higher F1‑score indicates more accurate recovery of the incidence matrix, i.e. better classification of true edge memberships; and 2) Normalised mean squared error for hypergraph recovery (HGMSE): Measures how close the predicted incidence matrix values are to the ground truth in an MSE sense, normalised appropriately.
+Lower HGMSE indicates more accurate reconstruction.
+In the following, we show the results of the average F1-Score/HGMSE and the associated standard deviation in ten runs.
+Note that the performances of NEO and HGSL vary according to different random seeds, because NEO needs to randomly initialise the cluster centres and HGSL needs to carry out random selection in its community detection step.
 The inference processes of GroupNet and HGSI are deterministic, so their performances do not vary according to random seeds.